smjrifle/smj-text-converter/README.md

 Smjrifle Text Converter

+This is a simple text converter, that converts string to Ascii, Binary, octal, hex, Base64 and other hash algorithms.
+It can also be used to decode the text from the above formats.

 For Windows run the Smjrife Text Converter.jar

 For Linux you can run [ java -jar "Smjrifle Text Converter.jar" ] in the terminal.
 Make sure you have executable permission.